 For the project below, we used handmade tile to create this herringbone pattern and it added a unique element to this kitchen refresh.
 The white tile is accented by “whisper gray” grout, making this classic herringbone pattern stand out!
 See the full before and after HERE.

 11. Stacked Horizontal – Alternating

 Just like the stacked vertical alternating, alternate the tiles horizontally.
-This is more of a classic look, yet still creates a unique pattern that looks great in a laundry room or bathroom.
+This classic look is still able to create a unique pattern, it will make your laundry room or bathroom appear chic and elegant.